|Title:||A Short Walk In The Hindu Kush|

 Eric Newby, travel writer of great fame

-I finished the book.
-I enjoyed some parts (most notably the beginning and the end), while others really bored me (many parts in between).
-Maybe it was because I had been expecting too much from this, there being so much hype around it.
-To me, it seemed like one of those books that you put down and think: what’s next?
+Maybe it was because I had been expecting too much from this because of all the hype.
+To me, it seemed like one of those books that you put down and think: so what?

 Newby’s feat of traveling to Afghanistan and doing some mountaineering there at that time is respectable.
 His storytelling is nice, his writing style can be very funny, and the insights and observations he shares are okay.